ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Determines how data travels from the edge to your origin.
 Valid values are `direct`, `http`, `https`.
 The default value is `direct`.

 `--json`
-:   The JSON file or JSON string used to describe a range application.
+:   The JSON file or JSON string that is used to describe a range application.
     - The required fields in JSON data are `protocol` and `dns`.
         - `protocol` : Port configuration at CIS's edge.
         - `dns` : The name and type of DNS record for the range application.